Janis-Rullis-IT/pr1-symfony5-api/README.md

 #### Let customers order Your custom shirts and mugs!

 Create a product and set it's cost and title.
-After that customers from all the world can order them (*currently from US-based companies*).
+After that customers from all the world can order them <sup>*</sup>.

 ## FIRST TIME?
 HOW TO SET THIS UP?